 You can also use our app to find and calibrate your vocal range.
 This will help you pick the songs to practice in the beginning.
 Later you can even check if your vocal range has improved.
 This is a great way to track your progress and hear the improvements in your singing voice and vocal range.

 Yousician helps you to find your vocal range.

-You have now made your way through a bunch of facts about singing, and may actually want to start using your voice now.
-After all what really keeps one practicing anything is motivation, and in the case of singing the motivation often comes from singing the songs you actually like.
-Yousician has a variety of well-known songs from different genres to choose from.
-You can also set up the difficulty according to your skills when searching for songs.
+You’ve now made your way through a bunch of facts about singing, and are eager to start using your voice now.
+That’s the spirit.
+After all, what really keeps one from practicing is motivation, and in the case of singing, motivation often comes from singing the songs you actually like.
+Sing songs you enjoy to improve your singing voice, and practicing won’t even feel like work.
+Who said learning how to sing better has to feel like a chore?

 Luckily, Yousician has a variety of well-known songs from different genres and artists to choose from.
 You can also set up the difficulty according to your skills when searching for songs to sing.

 So, choose a song that you like and start your journey of becoming a better singer.
 Soon you’ll be able to sing along to Freddie Mercury’s live improvisation!